Search

 Laboratories may use their own in-house methodologies for the determination of lead or cadmium contents, although the specific methodologies are also referenced in the REACH Regulation, which provides greater certainty in the outcome result.

-Note: The full text of European standards can only be purchased from a national standardisation body.
-The following site of CEN (the European standardisation organisation) provides links to the national standardisations bodies’ websites.
+Note: The following site of CEN (the European standardisation organisation) provides links to the national standardisations bodies’ websites.
 In addition, the China Standards Information Services Network can be used to access European standards.

 Mandatory labelling and warnings